Friday, January 16, 2026

 "Winter reminds us that everyone and everything needs some quiet time," says Katrina Mayer.
 We agree.
 Winter air freshens everything.

-| Bear Lake, Rocky Mt.
-National Park |
+Bear Lake, Rocky Mt.
+National Park

-As soon as the sun goes down, or when we get home from work, fill our homes with light, candles, twinkle lights, firelight.
+As soon as the sun goes down, or when we get home from work, let's fill our homes with light, candles, twinkle lights, firelight.
 Or later, if it's not too frosty, light the outdoor pit and bring out the marshmallows.

-Take a long, warm bath at close of day.
+More comfort: we take a long, warm bath at close of day.
 Use bath oil or bubbles.
 Light candles.

 Next day, have a friend for morning or afternoon tea or coffee.
 Or meet at a cafe.